 There is never any vertical exaggeration in TinyMtn models.

-TinyMtn models look best in the default "White Strong and Flexible" material, which is also the least expensive material.
+TinyMtn models are most affordable in the "White Strong and Flexible" and "Sandstone" materials.
+This model is in "White Strong and Flexible."
 When you receive the model, there may still be Nylon dust on it from the printing process.
 Use either an airbrush, canned dust blower, or a soft old toothbrush to remove this dust.
 Do not get the "White Strong and Flexible" material wet, and don't prime it or use any oil-based paints on it.
 You can safely seal it with Polycrylic or a similar water-based clear spray sealant.
 Read more about this popular material here.

 The "Frosted Detail" material will show more detail, but is semi-transparent and has an uneven surface texture when unpainted (due to the orientation of the model when Shapeways prints it).
 It may show up feeling a little greasy and with small crystals in crevasses.
 Clean those off by soaking the model in warm (but not hot) soapy water and brushing with an old toothbrush.
 To get the surface to an even matte finish, spray with a few light coats of sandable primer (white automotive primer works), and then do a baking soda grit-blast.